astriiddev/teapot-MSDOS/README.md

 Fun excerize in low-level 3D graphics :)

 # Building
-This has been tested in DOSBox-X as well as on my own 66MHz 486.
+This has been tested in DOSBox-X as well as on my own 66MHz 486 machine.
 Builds tested with Borland Turbo C++, DJGPP 2.02, and Watcom C/C++ 9.5.

 To build, rename either the `GMF` (GNU Makefile), `TMF` (Turbo C Makefile), or `WMF` (Watcom Makefile) to `MAKEFILE` and run `make` (`wmake` for Watcom).